Career Adventures Listed by akira Ransomware Group

 What to do

-- Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity so you can see exactly what chains back to this breach.
+- Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity so you can see exactly what chains back to this claimed breach.

 - Rotate any password you ever used at Career Adventures or similar staffing agencies, then enable two-factor authentication with an authenticator app on every account where that password was reused.